-1. Solid fuel transformation (cokes) - (CRF code 1.B.1.b).
+A1.
+Solid fuel transformation (cokes) - (CRF code 1.B.1.b).

-Fugitive emissions of CO2 from this category refer to coke manufacture.
+Fugitive emissions of CO2 and CH4 from this category refer to coke manufacture.
 The Netherlands currently has only one coke production facility at the iron and steel plant of Tata Steel.
 A second independent coke producer in Sluiskil discontinued its activities in 1999.
-Emissions are determined by multiplying the activity data(transformation figures) by the emission factors.
-To calculate the emission of CH4 from coke production the standard IPCC value of 0.5 kg CH4 per ton coke is used
+CH4 emissions are determined by multiplying the activity data (transformation figures) by the emission factor.
+To calculate the emission of CH4 from coke production the standard IPCC value of 0.1 kg CH4 per ton of coke is used